RogerChern/vcaffe/README.md

-# caffe-log-visualizer
+# vCaffe
-Visualize log file produced by caffe framework.
+Visualize log file produced by the caffe deep learning framework.
 Try it at http://rogerchern.github.io/

 ## Usage
 Just open the visualizeLog.htm in Chrome (other browser might be OK, but I didn't test them)